Information and Answers to the most FAQ

 2. Who will handle the processing of the H-1B?
 How much would it cost?

 All legal matters concerning the processing of the work visa will be handled by the immigration law offices we work with.
-As of November 23, 2010, USCIS filing fees for an H-1B petition are:
+Please check the USCIS website at www.uscis.gov for the latest application fees.

 Legal fees for the case preparation vary according to the case.

 Please call our office for more information.
 We offer monthly payment plans.
 Fees may be subject to changes.
 Please call our office for any updates.

 Currently, H-1B Visas take about 120 days processing time.
 However, for an additional fee of $1225*, the USCIS can expedite the H-1B processing and give the result or approval in 14 days.
 In some cases the United States Citizenship and Immigration Services (USCIS) may request additional evidences (such as original diplomas and transcripts, financial statements or tax returns of the sponsoring company, payroll report, etc.) As soon as all required documents are submitted, the USCIS will issue their decision within 14 days.

 4. What about my dependents (spouse and/or children)?

 When your papers are submitted to the USCIS for approval, you may include your dependents in your petition and they will be granted H-4 (non-working) visas.
 This will also be valid for as long as your H-1B is valid.
 If the dependents are outside the United States. they will have to schedule an interview at the U.S. Consulate in that country to get their H4 visas.

 5. Will I be able to talk to the Lawyer who handles my case directly?

 Absolutely.
 In fact, we encourage our applicants to call the Law Office we work with for any questions they may have about their case.